General-purpose computing on graphics processing units: Kernels

 On the GPU, the programmer only specifies the body of the loop as the kernel and what data to loop over by invoking geometry processing.

 Flow control

+For accurate technical information on this topic see Predication_(computer_architecture)#SIMD,_SIMT_and_vector_predication and ILLIAC IV "branching" (the term "predicate mask" did not exist in 1967).

 In sequential code it is possible to control the flow of the program using if-then-else statements and various forms of loops.
 Such flow control structures have only recently been added to GPUs.
 Conditional writes could be performed using a properly crafted series of arithmetic/bit operations, but looping and conditional branching were not possible.

 Recent GPUs allow branching, but usually with a performance penalty.
 Branching should generally be avoided in inner loops, whether in CPU or GPU code, and various methods, such as static branch resolution, pre-computation, predication, loop splitting, and Z-cull can be used to achieve branching when hardware support does not exist.

 GPU methods

 Map

 The map operation simply applies the given function (the kernel) to every element in the stream.
 A simple example is multiplying each value in the stream by a constant (increasing the brightness of an image).
 The map operation is simple to implement on the GPU.
 The programmer generates a fragment for each pixel on screen and applies a fragment program to each one.
 The result stream of the same size is stored in the output buffer.